State limits alcohol sales on Thanksgiving Eve

 Employees won't be serving drinks past 5 p.m. but they hope take out orders make up for that loss.

-"We might get some families earlier on in the evening, but later in the evening I think it will probably die out inside but hopefully our take out will be busy for us," Kelly's Pub and Eatery Owner Kelly Hamm said.
+"We might get some families earlier on in the evening, but later in the evening, I think it will probably die out inside, but hopefully our take out will be busy for us," Kelly's Pub and Eatery Owner Kelly Hamm said.

 Regardless of the new regulations, some people say they didn't plan on going out anyway.

-"I don't think my parents really want me going out and seeing friends with everything I don't want to bring it back to my family," Bella Nardone of Moosic said.
+"I don't think my parents really want me going out and seeing friends with everything.
+I don't want to bring it back to my family," Bella Nardone of Moosic said.

-"We're just doing the best we can and we pray this is over soon," Hamm added.
+"We're just doing the best we can, and we pray this is over soon," Hamm added.

 The state's newest regulation for alcohol says is only in effect on Wednesday.